Artemis-Holdings/TheSub/README.md

 -** What is CSV? **_Comma Seperated Values (CSV) is a file format for storing spreadsheet data.
 CSV files are saved in a text file and opend in spreadsheet software._

 ## How to Install
 0) Create a directory to save the calculator and required modules.
 If possible, you can fork or clone this repo.
-But this instruction set assumes that git is not available.
+But this instruction set assumes that git is not available on your machine.
-1) Copy the the main file into a text document on your local machine.
+1) Copy and paste the the **main.py** file into a text document on your local machine.
 Save the file as a ```.py``` extension.
-2) Optional: Save the tabulate file in the same directory.
-2.5) If you do not copy the tabulate module, The Sub will only output a CSV format.
+2) Optional: Copy and paste the **tabulate.py** file in the same directory.
+If you do not copy the tabulate module, The Sub will only output a CSV format.
 3) In powershell or CMD Prompt, navigate to the directory with the file.
 4) Enter the following command:
 ```py main.py```